• Skip to primary navigation

 • 1/4 tsp salt

-• 1 Tbsp chopped peanuts or walnuts optional
+• 1 Tbsp chopped pecans optional

-• 1.5 Tbsp butter, cold (21g)
+• 1.5 Tbsp cold butter (21g)

-• 3 Tbsp brown sugar alternative (36g) or brown sugar
+• 3 Tbsp brown sugar (36g)

-• 1/4 cup all-purpose flour or gluten-free flour (30g)
+• 1/4 cup all-purpose flour (30g) GF if needed

 • 2 Tbsp chopped pecans (16g)